How does a dog use its tail to communicate with other dogs and humans?

 Upright tail and wagging

 While an upright and wagging tail may appear to show that your dog is happy, it is usually displayed in excited dogs whose behaviour might be unpredictable.
 It could be as a result of a visitor knocking on the door or they’ve spotted a squirrel.
-Anything that gets your dog feeling excited can be the reason behind their tail wag.
+It might be a sign of agitation or alert that all is not well.
+Anything that gets your dog feeling excited can be the reason behind their tail wag, and this is not always positive.

 Tail between legs

 If your dog’s tail is tucked or between their legs, this could be because your dog needs a little space as they are feeling frightened or nervous.
-If their tail is also twitching or displaying small throbbing wags it might be that they on the verge of displaying a fight or flight response.
+If their tail is also twitching or displaying small throbbing wags it might be that they are on the verge of displaying a fight or flight response.
+Dogs can often feel conflicted about a situation, so the dog tail meaning isn’t always that obvious.

 Big tail wags

-The best type of wag is a big carefree wag that reflects a happy dog.
+The best type of wag is a big carefree swish, a tail wag that reflects a happy dog.
 It might also be accompanied by the whole-body wiggling which shows your dog is extremely happy and ready for interactions.

-If a dog’s tail is rigid and high in the air, this can indicate aggression.
+If a dog’s tail is rigid and high in the air, this can indicate aggression and high alert.
 If you see a dog with their tail like this, it’s generally recommended that you give them plenty of space and wait for them to calm down before approaching or interacting with them.
+If they don’t settle, leave them be.
+Their tail is a communication signal and you should listen to this signal carefully.

 Understanding your dog’s tail wag